SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 * Predicting Popularity of Online News: Can we Predict the popularity (share) of Online News?

-* Impact of Article Features, content type and Distribution Channels: Which factors significantly influence the popularity of online news?
-What is the relationship between specific article attributes (e.g., title length, multimedia usage) and the number of social interactions(popularity)?
-How do different content types (technology, entertainment, business) and distribution channels affect article popularity?
+* Analyzing the Influence of Article Features on Online News Popularity: Which specific article features most significantly affect the popularity of online news, measured by social interactions (shares)?"

 ## Model Design and Algorithms